Anti-social behaviour FAQ

 A victim doesn't have to be a member of the group at which the hostility is targeted.
 In fact, anyone could be a victim of a hate crime.

-The police can only prosecute when the law is broken but can work with Habinteg and other partners to try and prevent any escalation and we will work in a supportive manner and approach to seek resolution.
+The police can only prosecute when the law is broken, but they can work with Habinteg and other partners to try and prevent any escalation and we’ll work in a supportive manner and approach to seek resolution.

 What is not classed as ASB?